No room for minimal monopole dark matter: Derivation of the bubble radius at percolation

 \item In models of radiative symmetry breaking with $V_{\rm eff}''(0)\geq 0$, where $V_{\rm eff}$ is the zero-temperature effective potential, a barrier persists down to arbitrarily low temperatures.
 This is the case e.g.~in the pure Coleman-Weinberg scenario.
 The universe may never be able to thermally tunnel to the true vacuum (but quantum fluctuations, which we have ignored, may still trigger the phase transition \cite{DelleRose:2019pgi,Lewicki:2021xku}).

 If, instead, supercooling ends by the barrier disappearing at some temperature $T>0$, the phase transition can be a fast sFOPT, provided that it still proceeds via tunnelling rather than classical rolling.
 An example is given by a deformed Coleman-Weinberg scenario with a small negative $V_{\rm eff}''(0)\equiv -m_0^2$.
 In this case, however, it turns out that the critical bubble radius $R_c$ of bubbles at nucleation may no longer be negligible; in other words, the final bubble size can be dominated by the initial bubble size and not by bubble expansion.
 Therefore, Eq.~\eqref{eq:I(t)} no longer holds.
 Instead we obtain a lower bound on the bubble radius at percolation from $R_c$.
-In the thick-wall approximation, in terms of the effective potential parameters of Eq.~\eqref{eq:Veff}, one has \be R_c^2=\frac{3\lambda_{\rm eff}(T)}{3\lambda_{\rm eff}(T)m^2(T)-\delta^2(T)+\delta(T)\sqrt{\delta^2(T)-4\lambda_{\rm eff}(T)m^2(T)}}\,. \ee A bound on the correlation length is then obtained as \be \xi\lesssim R_p+R_c \ee where, as before, $R_p$ is the radius to which a bubble of negligible initial size would have expanded until percolation occurs.
-The red lines in Fig.~\ref{fig:MonoWAbunsFOPT} show the resulting monopole abundance created by a sFOPT with supercooling, for two different values of $m_0$.
-The radius at percolation is dominated by $R_p$ for smaller values of $\eta$ (rising red curves) and by $R_c$ for larger values (falling red curves).
+In the thick-wall approximation, in terms of the effective potential parameters defined in the main text, one has \be R_c^2=\frac{1}{m^2(T_n)}\frac{3\kappa(T_n)}{3\kappa(T_n)-1+\sqrt{1-4\kappa(T_n)}}\,, \ee with $\kappa(T_n) \equiv \lambda(T_n) m^2(T_n)/\delta^2(T_n)$.
+A bound on the correlation length is then obtained as \be \xi\lesssim R_{\rm exp}+R_c \ee where $R_{\rm exp}$ is the radius to which a bubble of negligible initial size would have expanded until percolation occurs.
+For a fast sFOPT, this is given by Eq.~\eqref{eq:Rpw}, with $v_b = 1$.
+The red lines in Fig.~4 in the main text show the resulting monopole abundance created by a sFOPT with supercooling, for two different values of $m_0$. \end{itemize}